arsx958/PCT_PCC/README.md

 @inproceedings{zhang2022transformer,
-  title={Transformer and Upsampling-Based Point Cloud Compression}, author={Zhang, Junteng and Liu, Gexin and Ding, Dandan and Ma, Zhan}, booktitle={Proceedings of the 1st International Workshop on Advances $in$ Point Cloud Compression, Processing and Analysis}, pages={33--39}, year={2022}
+  title={Transformer and Upsampling-Based Point Cloud Compression}, author={Zhang, Junteng and Liu, Gexin and Ding, Dandan and Ma, Zhan}, booktitle={Proceedings of the 1st International Workshop on Advances in Point Cloud Compression, Processing and Analysis}, pages={33--39}, year={2022}
 }